The complete guide to small business accounting (with step-by-step advice)

 Your payment terms and policies determine when and how you’ll be paid.
 If you’re a freelancer, you should discuss this with your clients and set expectations as you establish a relationship.
 This way, they won’t be surprised when they receive an unexpected bill.

 At some point, you’re likely to come across a client who will fail to pay you on time.
-This can be a huge issue for a small business, but whatever happens; stay calm.
+This can be a huge issue for a small business trying to make ends meet.

 You can extend their deadline or suggest a payment plan to make it easier on their own cash flow.
 You could also implement late penalty fees when the invoice goes past the due date to prevent it from happening again.